smiles0527/HASO-simulation/HOW_TO_RUN.md

 ---

-## 🏆 Ready to Go!
+## Ready to Go

-You have everything you need!
-Pick a method above and start simulating!
+You have everything you need.
+Pick a method above and start simulating.

 **Fastest start:**
 ```bash